-In November 2016, the Central Bank released the results of the new Encuesta Nacional Contínua de Fuerza de Trabajo (National Work Force Survey).
+In November 2016, the Central Bank released the results of the new Encuesta Nacional Continua de Fuerza de Trabajo (National Work Force Survey).
 This survey is the result of a comprehensive review of the conceptual and methodological framework of the Traditional National Work Force Survey, and adopts the latest guidelines of the XIX International Conference of Labor Statisticians in 2013 of the International Labour Organization ("ILO").
 The new National Work Force Survey takes into account, among other factors, the seasonality of the Dominican labor market and provides quarterly results.
-The survey uses as criteria the working-age population of 15 years and over, excluding those aged 10 to 14 years, following the recommendations of the ILO that have been adopted by most Latin American countries and in accordance with the Código Laboral de la República Dominicana (Labor Code of the Dominican Republic).
+The survey uses as criteria the working-age population of 15 years and older, excluding those aged 10 to 14 years, following the recommendations of the ILO that have been adopted by most Latin American countries and in accordance with the Código Laboral de la República Dominicana (Labor Code of the Dominican Republic).
+The new official series of labor market statistics resulting from the National Work Force Survey took effect in the third quarter of 2014, replacing the previous data from the Traditional National Work Force Survey.